WitherWarg/Slimes-and-Skeletons/README.md

 #### Source

 The source folder is made up of four directories.
 THe first one, entities, stores all the behavior and functions related to entities.
-The second one, instances, stores all gamestates.
+The second one, instances, stores all game states.
 Thirdly, the load directory stores the files necessary to properly load the physics world as well as all of the files in the project.
 Finally, the utilities directory stores multiple useful functions such as a converter from hsl to rgb.

 ##### Entities

+##### Instances

+##### Load

+##### Utilities

+## Conclusion